JamieHeather/stitchr/docs/inputdata.rst

     "**RHESUS\_MONKEY**", "*Macaca mulatta*", "✔", "✔", "✔", "✔", "`9544 <https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=9544>`_"
     "**SHEEP**", "*Ovis aries*", "✔", "✔", , "✔", "`9940 <https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=9940>`_"

+(Note that `D gene information is not required, as all D gene residues are by definition included entirely within the CDR3 junction sequences <https://github.com/JamieHeather/stitchr/issues/41>`_.)

 The species can be specified using the ``-s / --species`` command line flag when running your ``stitchr`` command (default = 'human').
 E.g., here's an example using everyone's favourite mouse TCR, OT-I (sequences inferred from `this plasmid on AddGene <https://www.addgene.org/52111/>`_: